npanuhin/Bing-Wallpaper-Archive/src/README.md

 - [ ] Write a comprehensive README
 - [x] Enable other countries
 - [x] Rewrite website
-- [x] Website: hold current image when hovering over title
+- [ ] Website: hold current image when hovering over title
-- [ ] Website: Maybe show the latest image as the first one + preload it sooner than JS script would do it
+- [x] Website: Maybe show the latest image as the first one + preload it sooner than JS script would do it
-- [ ] Website: fade-in not just body but all elements
+- [ ] Website: fade-in not just body but all elements  (??? body is better?)
-- [ ] ~~Add protection for GCloud (because 5s per image \~= 500'000 images per month if somebody decides to leave the page open for so long xd)~~ Switched to Cloudflare R2
+- [x] ~~Add protection for GCloud (because 5s per image \~= 500'000 images per month if somebody decides to leave the page open for so long xd)~~ Switched to Cloudflare R2
+- [ ] On the previous note: still add a fail-safe functionality to disable the slideshow after N hours (24?)
 - [ ] Deal with integrity errors (see [TODO](#todo) below)
 - [ ] Update (and upload to storage) videos, if needed
 - [ ] Find a way to retrieve videos from Bing (identify that today's image is a video, etc.)

-- Ability to download full acrhive from Cloudflare R2 as `.zip`
 - **Missing images (!)** (`src/check_status.py` shows 4 images)
     UPD: probably those are videos, need to check
 - Add more images from 2009